Reading and Phonics

 It is vital that our children not only read, but that they are read to, therefore teachers read a variety of high-quality texts to the children on a regular basis.
 Listening to the change in tone, and different voices, can make it very exciting and appealing.
 Children love listening to stories, no matter how old they are.
 We share books, talk about books, visit the library…we make it a special time to sit and read together.
 It is also lovely and relaxing activity for the children to read independently, so we allocate time for children to sit and read a book they have chosen for pleasure.
 We are lucky that our children have access to a range of different books in our local library and class book corners from Nursery to Year 6.

 - Reading challenges – in classes, year groups and sometimes for the whole school

 - Reading Ambassadors

 - First news and Wizz Pop Bang science magazine delivered to every KS2 classroom

 - The Summer Library Challenge

 Year 1 / Year 2 - Reading Areas

 Children in key stage 1 have enjoyed reading stories together at playtime and lunchtime in our special reading areas.

 Children in year 2 have loved reading a wide range of pirate themed books in book club this week with Mrs McCaffrey.
 They have brought in their own books from home to share with their friends and talked about the characters and plot of the different stories.
 Children have compared books and participated in some fantastic discussions around prediction.

-Classes 1 to 7 have their own 'reading rucksacks' to help encourage children to read for enjoyment over the weekend.
+Classes 1 to 7 have their own 'Reading Rucksacks' to help encourage children to read for enjoyment over the weekends.